Squibs/freeCodeCamp/2. JavaScript Algorithms and Data Structures/Legacy Algorithm Files and Notes/Notes/Advanced Algorithm Scripting Notes - OLD.md

 In the end I feel I completed this challenge in a way quite similar to the way freeCodeCamp would be expecting someone to finish this challenge at this stage of progress through the Front End Development Certification.

-In the future I would probably split the regular expression up into different variables and them combine them later to keep things neater and give more explaination of what is happening; and to make changes to the expression easier.
+In the future I would probably split the regular expression up into different variables and them combine them later to keep things neater and give more explanation of what is happening; and to make changes to the expression easier.
 This could also mean in longer strands of regex, previously variables could be used again instead of rewriting what may be already written if everything is formatted in a logical way.

 ---

-##### Record Collection
+### Record Collection

 ```JavaScript
 // CONDENSED VERSION - NO CONSOLE OUTPUTS